imrefazekas/assign.js/README.md

 Defines the list of keys allowed to be assigned.

+	assigner.attributes( [] )

+Defines the list of keys excluded to be assigned.

+	assigner.primitives( [] )

+Defines the list of keys considered as values to be assigned preventing to recursively processed.

 	assigner.blueprinting( true )

 If it is set to 'true', [Assign.js](https://github.com/imrefazekas/assign.js) will consider the keyset of the destination object as reference otherwise key-set will be read from the object assigned from.